-Next: Database consistency, Previous: Flat files, Up: Top [Contents][Index]
+Next: Database consistency, Previous: Export and Import, Up: The GNU database manager [Contents][Index]

 keeps the error code of the most recent error encountered by GDBM